The Definitive Map and Statement

 - or to change their status

 The map is with the Definitive Statement, which may contain information about an individual path such as, start and end point and the width of the way.

-It is available at County Hall, Centre for Buckinghamshire Studies and parish councils.
+It is available at Walton Street Offices, Centre for Buckinghamshire Studies and parish councils.

 Any extra questions will cost £8.41 each.